trofi/trofi.github.io.gen/posts/280-cooling-failure.md

 CPU ones. `EFI` shows that CPU temperature dropped down to 30.

 I can't distinguish the sound of idle system from sound fully loaded system.
 Both are very quiet.
-We'll see how it will change in 2 hours.
+We'll see how it will change in 2 years.

 I wonder if I was very unlucky with this water cooler or it's a more general pattern.